Crime prevention through environmental design: 1970s

 An often overlooked contribution of Jeffery in his 1971 book is outlining four critical factors in crime prevention that have stood the test of time.
 These are the degrees to which one can manipulate the opportunity for a crime to occur, the motivation for the crime to occur, the risk to the offender if the crime occurs, and the history of the offender who might consider committing the crime.
 The first three of these are within the control of the potential victim while the last is not.

-For reasons that have received little attention, Jeffery's work was ignored throughout the 1970s.
-Jeffery's own explanation is that, at a time when the world wanted prescriptive design solutions, his work presented a comprehensive theory and used it to identify a wide range of crime prevention functions that should drive design and management standards.
+Jeffery's work was ignored throughout the 1970s for reasons that have received little attention.
+Jeffery explains that when the world wanted prescriptive design solutions, his work presented a comprehensive theory and used it to identify a wide range of crime prevention functions that should drive design and management standards.

-Concurrent with Jeffery's largely theoretical work was Oscar Newman and George Rand's empirical study of the crime-environment connection conducted in the early 1970s.
-As an architect, Newman placed emphasis on the specific design features, an emphasis missing in Jeffery's work.
-Newman's "Defensible Space – Crime Prevention through Urban Design (1972) includes extensive discussion of crime related to the physical form of housing based on crime data analysis from New York City public housing.
-"Defensible Space" changed the nature of the crime prevention and environmental design field and within two years of its publication substantial federal funding was made available to demonstrate and study defensible space concepts.
+Concurrent with Jeffery's essentially theoretical work was Oscar Newman and George Rand's empirical study of the crime-environment connection conducted in the early 1970s.
+As an architect, Newman emphasized the specific design features, an emphasis missing in Jeffery's work.
+Newman's "Defensible Space – Crime Prevention through Urban Design (1972) includes an extensive discussion of crime related to the physical form of housing based on crime data analysis from New York City public housing.
+"Defensible Space" changed the nature of the crime prevention and environmental design field.
+Within two years of its publication, substantial federal funding became available to demonstrate and study defensible space concepts.

 As established by Newman, defensible space must contain two components.
 First, defensible space should allow people to see and be seen continuously.
-Ultimately, this diminishes residents' fear because they know that a potential offender can easily be observed, identified, and consequently, apprehended.
+Ultimately, this diminishes residents' fear because they know that a potential offender can easily be observed, identified, and apprehended.
 Second, people must be willing to intervene or report crime when it occurs.
-By increasing the sense of security in settings where people live and work, it encourages people to take control of the areas and assume a role of ownership.
-When people feel safe in their neighborhood they are more likely to interact with one another and intervene when crime occurs.
+Increasing the sense of security in settings where people live, and work encourages people to take control of the areas and assume a role of ownership.
+When people feel safe in their neighborhoods, they are more likely to interact with one another and intervene when crime occurs.
 These remain central to most implementations of CPTED As of 2004.

-In 1977, Jeffery's second edition of Crime Prevention Through Environmental Design expanded his theoretical approach to embrace a more complex model of behavior in which variable physical environments, offender behavior as individuals and behavior of individual members of the general public have reciprocal influences on one another.
-This laid the foundation for Jeffery to develop a behavioral model aimed at predicting the effects of modifying both the external environment and the internal environment of individual offenders.
+In 1977, Jeffery's second edition of Crime Prevention Through Environmental Design expanded his theoretical approach to embrace a more complex model of behavior in which variable physical environments, offender behavior as individuals, and behavior of individual members of the general public have reciprocal influences on one another.
+This laid the foundation for Jeffery to develop a behavioral model to predict the effects of modifying both the external and internal environments of individual offenders.